 Imagine that you are baking a cake and you you need 2 cups of flour.
 The cup is a measure of the volume of the flour you're going to use.

-Money works the same way.
+Money works exactly the same way.
 Only goods and services have economic value.
-Money is like a measuring cup.
-A certain group has tricked a lot of people into thinking that money itself is valuable – and not merely a measure of value.
-The same group also uses money as though it's a commodity - and charges interest for its use.
-So... what’s so wrong with using money as a commodity?
-Because it allows the money makers to decide the value of goods and services - AND TO ARBITRARILY RAISE OR LOWER THEM.
+Money is a measuring cup.
+A certain group has tricked people into thinking that money itself is valuable – and not merely a measure of value.
+They treat money as though it's a commodity - and charge interest for its use.

 Let’s go back to our cake analogy.
 Remember you need 2 cups of flour to make a cake.
 Let's imagine you have a job that pays in flour.
 Your job pays you 2 cups of flour a day.
 You have a family and you only eat cake.
-Each day, your family eats 1 cake, so when you bake a cake you can “afford” it because you make 2 cups of flour a day.
-Lets say someone has a monopoly on all the “cups”.
-They are the "Official Cup Makers".
-What if one day they decide to reduce a cup's size by one half?
-In order to feed your family you'll now need 4 cups of flour a day.
-But your job still pays you two "cups" a day!
-Now, instead of eating every day your family can only afford to eat every other day!
-Your employer rejoices because they're now paying you only half of what they previously did; but pretty soon their rising expenses are causing them grief too.
-They look for ways to save money - and payroll is their biggest expense....
+Each day, your family eats 1 cake, so when you bake a cake you can afford it because you make 2 cups of flour a day.

 HOW CAN THEY CHANGE THE CUP TO A SMALLER SIZE?

-As we mentioned above, the only things that have an economic value are goods and services.
-Our money makers are like a cup makers monopoly - and they are stealthily robbing you by SHRINKING THE MONETARY MEASURE OF ECONOMIC VALUE.
+As we mentioned above, the only things that have real economic value are goods and services.
+Our money makers are like a cup makers monopoly - and they are stealthily robbing you by *shrinking the monetary measure of economic value*.
 How?
-By printing up more and more money and putting it into circulation.
-Furthermore, now that you're having to sell off assets to make ends meet, these same money changers - who've been bankrupting you all the while - come along and buy them up for a song!
+By printing up more money and putting it into circulation.